Tanuja-Sindkar2006/Home-Interior-Design/README.md

 # Home-Interior-Design
-A responsive Home Interior Design website built using HTML, CSS, JavaScript, and PHP.
-The platform showcases modern interior design ideas, room galleries, design services, and contact features to help users explore and plan beautiful living spaces.
+This project is a modern and responsive Home Interior Design Website developed to showcase interior design services, room inspirations, and home decoration ideas.
+The website provides an attractive user interface where users can explore different interior styles, view design galleries, learn about services, and contact designers for consultation.